- 1A member of the American Indian people dominant in Mexico before the Spanish conquest of the 16th century.More example sentences

 adjectiveBack to top

-- Relating to the Aztecs or their language.More example sentences
+- Relating to or denoting the Aztecs or their language.More example sentences

 - These migrating groups of people brought with them the Aztec language and culture, both of which persist in various forms today in Nicaragua.